As God has done for centuries, when He needed a work to be done, He looked for a man who was willing to follow Him, such a man was Rev.

 this time, a new furnace was installed in the church.
 Also, a new piano was purchased.

 In June, 1956, Rev. and Mrs. A.L.
 Schoonover were called.
 In October of the same year, a 500-gallon propane gas tank was purchased for the

 parsonage.
-During the next four years, the basement floor was poured, and the walls in the basement were repaired.
+During the next four years, the basement floor was poured and the walls of the basement were repaired.
 Also, a trench was dug

 around the church and soil pipe was laid and attached to the sewer line to try to get rid of the water that ran in and kept the basement walls and